-What the interview also brought into sharp focus was the designers' immense concern for the future of creativity and the future of London as the global center of design and architecture industries – a future they have worked very hard to be a part of.
+The interview also brought into sharp focus the designers' immense concern for the future of creativity and the future of London as the global center of design and architecture industries – a future they have worked very hard to be a part of.

-The London-based designers own two of the most prolific design studios in the country.
-While Barber & Osgerby, established in 1996, is a multidisciplinary design studio focused on furniture, lighting and product designs as well as full-scale architecture projects; the Universal Design Studio is a purely architecture and interior design studio.
+The London-based designers own two of the most prolific design studios in the country: Barber & Osgerby and The Universal Design Studio.
+Barber & Osgerby, established in 1996, is a multidisciplinary design studio focused on furniture, lighting and product designs as well as full-scale architecture projects.
+The Universal Design Studio is a purely architecture and interior design studio.

 In addition to the two design studios, Barber and Osgerby also founded an industrial design consultancy focused on a design strategy called MAP.
 All three of their ventures are based in London, hence the designer duo’s concern over the recent events.